MaleicAcid/zen-trading-tech-public/research-kits/Daily-Range-Distribution/03-run-the-study.md

 ## One more rule

-Bins with very few days are noise.
-Still show them in the table (don't filter), but Key Observations should not be built off any bin with fewer than 10 days.

 Confirm you understand the brief, show me the summary stats and histogram as text first, and then build the files.

 ---PROMPT END---

----

-## Sanity-check against FDAX

-Compare your headline numbers to the reference:

-- **FDAX mean is 1.00x, median 0.95x.** A "normal" instrument should land somewhere similar.
-If your mean is wildly different (say 1.3x), check whether the AI dropped the ABR-null rows correctly.
-- **FDAX has 1.87% of days above 2x ABR.** A heavier-tailed instrument might show 3-4%; a tamer one closer to 1%.
-- **FDAX's mode is 0.7-0.8x.** Most equity indices land in the 0.7-0.9x range.
-Commodities sometimes show different mode positions.

-If numbers look implausible, ask the AI to re-print the summary stats and row count, and to confirm it dropped the warm-up nulls.